ministryofjustice/hale-platform/README.md

 # Hale Platform

 This repository provides all the code required to run an instance of WordPress multisite in kubernetes.
 It uses the [WordPress official Alpine image](https://hub.docker.com/_/wordpress), and is modified to launch a multisite network.
-It uses PHP dependency manager Composer to pull in all the themes and plugins used by the multisite.
+It uses PHP dependency manager Composer to pull in all the themes and plugins used by the multisite

 For further technical details around the architecture, visit our wiki [overview](https://github.com/ministryofjustice/hale-platform/wiki).